marcomacchia99/RT1_Assignment3/README.md

 vel.angular.z = turn_speed * ang;
 vel.linear.x = speed * lin;
 ```
-The user can use a 3x3 input keys as they are a "joystick".
+The user can use a 3x3 input keys as a _joystick_.
 Here's the keys:
 <center>

 || Turn left | Don't turn | Turn right|